ddttom/pim/README.md

 npm run dev
 ```

+### Styling

+The application uses a modular CSS system:
+- Each component has its own CSS file for better maintainability
+- Base variables and reset styles are centralized
+- Theme system supports light/dark modes
+- Dynamic style loading with smooth transitions
+- Proper z-index management for overlays

 ## Usage

-- Use the sidebar toggle (←/→) to collapse/expand the sidebar
+- Use the sidebar toggle (Filters button) to show/hide the sidebar
 - Create new entries with Ctrl+N or the New Entry button
 - Save entries with Ctrl+S
 - Save As to change entry type (Note/Document/Template/HTML)